Undiscovered Growth Stock Trading at Only 5% of Trailing 12-Month Sales

 Previously, Roberts was a principal with Lazard Freres & Co. working in their Real Estate Principal Investment Area, where he was a senior team member involved in the investment of over $2.4 billion of capital.

-Roberts worked at Colony Capital, prior to joining Lazard in 1997, where he analyzed and executed transactions for Colony Investors II, a $625 million private equity fund.
+Roberts also worked at Colony Capital, prior to joining Lazard in 1997, where he analyzed and executed transactions for Colony Investors II, a $625 million private equity fund.

 Roberts is joined by EFSH Managing Director Edward Tobin.